 Viсtoria S.

-Viсtoria S. about 5 years ago Will D. Robinson
+Viсtoria S. almost 6 years ago Will D. Robinson

 Hi!
 For the rough estimate, we use hours because there is no data to transform the story points into time.
 Then, we need to know how much time it takes to complete 1 story point.
 Speaking of bringing a new person to the project, we always try to find a person who has a corresponding professional level to avoid “doubling of the schedule”.